 More than 180 singer-songwriters perform at more than 40 venues along College Avenue downtown.

 Minnesota's official Pie Capital near Cambridge holds pie-eating contests, a pie trivia contest and performances of the Pie-Alleuia Chorus.

 In this Mississippi River town, there's music, food and games in Bay Point Park and an arts show in Levee Park.
-There's a Venetian boat parade at dusk Saturday and the grand parade Sunday.
+The parade is at 1 p.m.
+Sunday.

 This town on Lake Michigan is sausage central.
 There's music, a carnival, beer and, of course, a brat-eating contest.
 The parade is Saturday.

 Ride the Root River State Trail, then enjoy music, kids' games, sports tournaments, fireworks and a parade on Sunday.

 This large juried art fair in the Uptown neighborhood draws crowds.
 Use a Nice Ride bike or download a free bus/train pass to avoid congestion.

 In this longtime logging town, there will be lumberjack shows, chainsaw carving, music and a parade Sunday.